zverok/zverok.github.io/public.md

 # Public activity

 * [Ruby Reference](https://rubyreferences.github.io/rubyref/) is an _always actual_ current Ruby version reference, compiled from official docs and other stuff in a readable e-book format;
-* [Ruby Changes](https://rubyreferences.github.io/rubychanges/) is full changelog of recent Ruby (2.6 only at the moment), with full context and example for each and every change.
+* [Ruby Changes](https://rubyreferences.github.io/rubychanges/) is full changelog of recent Ruby (2.6 and 2.5 at the moment), with full context and example for each and every change.

 ## Code